Transcript #374: Climbing the Python Web Mountain

 07:48 So I think a decent discussion about software architecture here.

-07:53 So I do think that's pretty interesting.
+07:52 I do think that's pretty interesting.

-07:55 And also just more broadly, I like the idea of ignoring all the issues you might run into with linters and then slowly turning the screws to make it a little tighter is good advice.
+07:55 And also, just more broadly, I like the idea of ignoring all the issues you might run into

-08:06 Because if you have existing code of any significant size and you've never done linting on it, and then you turn on a linter, you feel bad about yourself.
+08:05 Because if you have existing code of any significant size and you've never done linting on it,

-08:14 You're like, I've done all that wrong.
+08:14 You're like, I've done all that wrong?

 08:18 Great.

-08:19 Well, we'll turn that back off because I got work to do.
+08:18 Well, we'll turn that back off because I got work to do.

 08:21 You know what I mean?

-08:22 Yeah.
+08:21 Yeah.

-08:26 So got some projects where default rough works fine, but the rough has like 800 rules or something you can add.
+08:26 So I've got some projects where default rough works fine, but the rough has like 800 rules or something you can add.

 08:33 And so I'm trying to turn on some of those extra features.